 Leaving Donald we crossed the Columbia River and entered the Selkirks, going up Beaver River and crossing it on the right side of the mountain.
 The ascent was commenced at Bear Creek, one thousand feet above Beaver River.
 At this point a magnificent view is had of Beaver Valley, which extends off to the south until it is finally lost in the mountains.
-From here a long line of the higher peaks of

-Creek at a grade of one hundred and sixteen feet to the mile.
+From here a long line of the higher peaks of the Selkirks is seen, culminating in that lofty mountain, Sir Donald.
+The railroad here ascends the banks of Bear Creek at a grade of one hundred and sixteen feet to the mile.
 The construction of this part of the road is a triumph of engineering skill; many narrow gorges in the mountain side, the pathways of avalanches, had to have the bridges over them protected.
 The most noticeable of these bridges was the Stony Creek bridge, the highest structure of the kind in the world, the distance below the rails being two hundred and ninety-five feet.
-We found, upon inquiry, that the great difficulties of the railway company from snow in the winter season occur from Bear Creek and the Summit, and a similar distance down on the other side. bridges are protected by heavy logs, built in the shape of angular piers, and so placed in the gorge as to break the slide of snow and subdivide it; in that way its force is lessened, and it is guided away under the bridges. snow-sheds, which we entered not far from here, cost the company over \$3,000,000.
-They are open on the side for the purpose of admitting the light, and are completely equipped with hose, etc., to be used in case of fire, and are guarded by men day and night. sheds are built of heavy squared cedar timber, dove-tailed and bolted together, backed with rock, and fitted into the mountain side in such a manner as to bid defiance to the most terrific avalanche.
+We found, upon inquiry, that the great difficulties of the railway company from snow in the winter season occur from Bear Creek and the Summit, and a similar distance down on the other side.
+These bridges are protected by heavy logs, built in the shape of angular piers, and so placed in the gorge as to break the slide of snow and subdivide it; in that way its force is lessened, and it is guided away under the bridges.
+The snow-sheds, which we entered not far from here, cost the company over \$3,000,000.
+They are open on the side for the purpose of admitting the light, and are completely equipped with hose, etc., to be used in case of fire, and are guarded by men day and night.
+These sheds are built of heavy squared cedar timber, dove-tailed and bolted together, backed with rock, and fitted into the mountain side in such a manner as to bid defiance to the most terrific avalanche.